Protoke/TerrainGeneration/README.md

 # TerrainGeneration
-Student project - procedural terrain modelisation and generation
+Student project - procedural terrain with vegetation modelisation and generation